Elianina/FaceMatch/README.md

 - Anaconda or Miniconda installed
 - CUDA-capable GPU (recommended)
 - 16GB+ RAM for training
-- if you do not have celebA dataset:
+- if you do not have celebA dataset available locally, you can download it from Kaggle:
+  - Download the CelebA dataset from Kaggle: https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
   - Prepare Kaggle API credentials, see: https://www.kaggle.com/docs/api

 ### Dependencies
   - python